DJShankyShoe/scythe/README.md

 A fingerprinting engine that creates value from abusive traffic by generating attacker YARA signatures of various strictness levels to apply differing levels of mitigating friction.
 The tool further deploys honeypot entities to proactively perform threat actor attribution to identify and action against malicious actors rotating IP addresses.

 ### Mechanism
 A honeypot webpage fingerprints a malicious actor's device and browser information.
-Upon visit the login page as the first session, `fingerprint.php` will be executed.
-The captured fingerprint gets logged and a YARA signature is created upon an alert from the SIEM.
+Upon visit of web page as first user session, `fingerprint.php` will be executed by a web file.
+The captured fingerprint gets logged and YARA signatures are created upon receiving an alert from the SIEM.
 To lure attackers, credentials can be released via `scythe` on public sites whereupon successful logon using those credentials would reveal malicious actors and fingerprinting is completed.
-Using SIEM allows you to create custom rules such as rate-limiting thresholds or brute-forcing.
-Upon such a detection, `yaraGen.py` will be executed and **3 levels of YARA signatures of varying strictness will be created**:
+Using SIEM to create custom rules rules such as rate-limiting thresholds or brute-forcing allows the creation of highly confident **3 YARA signatures, varying strictness**:

 | Levels            | 1                                                                                                                            | 2                                                                 | 3                                                                                                                                                        |
 |-------------------|------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|